You may also like

-In a report released on 26 October 2017, the United Nations Security Council (UNSC) confirmed that the Syrian government was behind a chemical attack that killed dozens of people in Khan Sheikhoun, a rebel-held town in north-western Syria, in April 2017.
-Following the release of the report, Russia used its veto in the UNSC to prevent any further official investigation into the matter.
+In a report released on 26 October 2017, the United Nations Security Council (UNSC) confirmed that the Syrian government was behind a chemical attack that killed dozens of people in Khan Sheikhoun, a rebel-held town in north-western Syria April 2017.
+Following the report’s release, Russia used its veto in the UNSC to prevent any further official investigation into the matter.

-The JIM’s first report on Syria, published on 24 August 2016, alleged the use of chemical weapons, specifically sarin gas, by the regime at least twice, in Talmenes in April 2014 and Sarmin in March 2015.
-The gas causes foaming at the mouth, spasms, permanent neurological damage and, ultimately, death by cardiac arrest or suffocation.
+The JIM’s first report on Syria, published on 24 August 2016, alleged using chemical weapons, specifically sarin gas, by the regime at least twice, in Talmenes in April 2014 and Sarmin in March 2015.
+The gas causes foaming at the mouth, spasms, permanent neurological damage, and, ultimately, death by cardiac arrest or suffocation.
 The regime has always denied the allegations.

 “Russia is wasting our time,” US Ambassador Nikki Haley told the council after the vote.
 “Russia has no interest in finding ground with the rest of this council to save the JIM.
 Russia will not agree to any mechanism that might shine a spotlight on the use of chemical weapons by its ally, the Syrian regime.
 It’s as simple and shameful as that.”

 Prior to the vote, Rogelio Pfirter, former director-general of the OPCW, had written on Syria Deeply, a website dedicated to covering the Syrian conflict, ‘I see no grounds to question the impartiality or quality of the investigations carried out by recognized OPCW and UN experts.’
 He was then hoping for an agreement at the UNSC before the end of the mandate, which ultimately did not happen.
 Without this UN cooperative, he wrote, ‘efforts towards the complete elimination of chemical weapons in Syria will be undermined, and justice for the victims of chemical attacks will be denied.’